CirroBuild/FrostiDocs/docs/concept/storage-model.md

 transaction which is either committed or rolled back in an atomic operation.
-Queries that are concurrent with table updates are consistent in the sense that they will return data either as it was before or after the table transaction was committed — no intermediate uncommitted data will be show in a query result.
+Queries that are concurrent with table updates are consistent in the sense that they will return data either as it was before or after the table transaction was committed — no intermediate uncommitted data will be shown in a query result.

 To guarantee **atomicity**, each table maintains a `last_committed_record_count` in a separate file.
 By convention, any table reader will never read more records